AyushDhimann/Stable-Diffusion-Linux/README.md

 ## Requirements

-1. Should have port 8888 open in network firewall (for jupyter server)
+1. Ensure port 8888 is open in the network firewall (for Jupyter server).
-2. The Download link of your model (not the model page)
+2. Have the direct download link for your model (not the model page).
-3. Basic understanding of Jupyter Notebook
+3. Basic understanding of Jupyter Notebook.
-4. Previous experience with Automatic1111
+4. Previous experience with Automatic1111.
-5. If running on Google Colab, Colab Pro is mandatory
+5. If running on Google Colab, Colab Pro is mandatory.

 ## Installation